henry2004y/Vlasiator.jl/docs/src/examples.md

 The key is that we should not check quantities that are related to MPI writing sequence: for some reasons, even file sizes may vary depending on the number of MPI processes!

 ```
-vlsvdiff(filename1, filename2)
+issame(filename1, filename2)
 ```

-There is an optional third argument to `vlsvdiff` for setting the relative difference tolerance, with default being 1e-4.
+There is an optional third argument to `issame` for setting the relative difference tolerance, with default being 1e-4.
 In practice relative difference works better for "large" numbers, and absolute difference works better for "small" numbers.